Armpit Fetish

 Overview

-Maschalagnia is a form of partialism: sexual interest concentrated on a specific body part rather than the whole person.
+Armpit fetishism, known clinically as maschalagnia, is a form of partialism: sexual interest concentrated on a specific body part rather than the whole person.
 Here the focus is the axilla (armpit), and the appeal can involve its appearance, the natural scent of the area, the presence or absence of hair, or tactile and kissing contact.
-Wikipedia treats maschalagnia and axillism as alternate names for the interest, while axillism (also spelled axilism) more specifically denotes underarm sexual contact.
-As a partialism it is classed among the paraphilic variations, yet it is benign and only clinically relevant where it causes distress or impairment.
+The Armpit fetishism article treats maschalagnia and axillism as alternate names for the interest, while axillism (also spelled axilism) more specifically denotes underarm sexual contact.
+As a partialism it is grouped among the paraphilic variations, yet it is benign and only clinically relevant where it causes distress or impairment.

 History & origins